-The pacu is a cousin of the piranha whose teeth look somewhat human-like, and in 2001 one male swimmer was reportedly bitten on the genitals and one female swimmer on the leg by pacu fish in in Papua New Guinea (but both survived).
+The pacu is a cousin of the piranha with human-like teeth, and in 2001, one male swimmer was reportedly bitten on the genitals and a female swimmer bitten on the leg by pacu fish in in Papua New Guinea (both victims survived).

 There are no documented instances of Pacu fish biting men's testicles off, or of anyone's dying from a pacu bite.